The LOGIC Home: How a More Attainable GO Logic Home Came to Life

 Cleaner setup and fewer crane picks on site

 The roof went through a similar rethink.
-With the Logic Home, we designed a flat, panelized roof assembly that, while not 'New England traditional,' is the most efficient way to enclose space.
+With the LOGIC Home, we designed a flat, panelized roof assembly that, while not 'New England traditional,' is the most efficient way to enclose space.
+Efficiency is the goal.

 A Very Pretty Box

-Cantilevered porch corner: eliminating the corner post removed a footing, reduced field coordination, and simplified the panel design.
+A cantilevered porch corner.
+Eliminating the corner post removed a footing, reduced field coordination, and simplified the panel design.
 It also opened up the space visually, creating a lighter, more welcoming entry that softens the box and adds a modern lift.

-Optimized openings: we pulled windows up off the floor and kept them within panel-friendly zones, avoiding floor-to-ceiling glass that requires site installation into the shell.
+Optimized openings.
+We pulled windows up off the floor and kept them within panel-friendly zones, avoiding floor-to-ceiling glass that requires site installation.
 The result still delivers the bright, airy quality our homes are known for, without compromising light or simplicity.

-Finishes: no downgrades here.
-The flooring, hardware, fixtures, and appliances all meet the same high bar as our GO Home line, keeping the experience and visual quality fully intact.
+Finishes.
+No downgrades here.
+The flooring, hardware, fixtures, and appliances are all the same as in our GO Home line, keeping the dependability, experience and visual quality fully intact.

-From the street, it has a modern, almost container like clarity.
-From the inside, it is more generous than the 1,250 square foot footprint suggests: three bedrooms, two full baths, a generous kitchen, and enough flexibility to work for a family or a couple who each want a home office plus a guest room.
+From the curb, it has a modern, almost container-like clarity.
+From the inside, it is more generous than the 1,418 square foot footprint suggests.
+Three bedrooms, two full baths, a generous kitchen, and enough flexibility to work for a family or a couple wanting a home office and guest room.

 Where We Refused to Compromise